A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-53625: MediaWiki DynamicPageList3 Disclosure Flaw

-CVE-2025-53625 is an information disclosure vulnerability in the MediaWiki DynamicPageList3 extension that exposes hidden usernames through #dpl parameters.
+CVE-2025-53625 is an information disclosure vulnerability in the MediaWiki DynamicPageList3 extension that leaks hidden usernames through #dpl parameters.
 This article covers technical details, affected versions, and mitigation.

 CVE-2025-53625 Overview

-CVE-2025-53625 affects the DynamicPageList3 extension for MediaWiki, a reporting tool that lists category members and intersections.
-Several #dpl parameters leak usernames that administrators had hidden through revision deletion, suppression, or the hideuser block flag.
-The flaw exposes identity information that MediaWiki operators explicitly marked as confidential.
+CVE-2025-53625 is an information disclosure vulnerability in the DynamicPageList3 extension for MediaWiki.
+The extension is a reporting tool that lists category members and intersections with various formats and details.
+Several #dpl parameters leak usernames that administrators have hidden through revision deletion, suppression, or the hideuser block flag.
+Unauthenticated network attackers can query the extension and recover identities meant to remain confidential.
 The maintainers fixed the issue in version 3.6.4.
-The weakness is categorized under [CWE-359: Exposure of Private Personal Information to an Unauthorized Actor].
+The weakness maps to [CWE-359: Exposure of Private Personal Information to an Unauthorized Actor].

 Critical Impact